Wolf-0ne/image_ranking/ReadMe.md

    Images are collected, grayscaled, optionally resized/cropped/guassian blurred, and then hashed/pre-processed in parallel.

 2. Grouping by Similarity, Series, and MetaData:
    Images are grouped via the selected method and if they are sequential.
-Metadata checks are just fairly simple shortcuts to avoid processing (model, lens, date).

 3. Blur Calculation:
    Images are resized, cropped, and then blur is calculated via laplacian ( I'm looking into this for more advanced blur handling https://github.com/Utkarsh-Deshmukh/Blurry-Image-Detector )

 4. Ranking + Rating:
    Images are sorted by sharpness, then rankings are applied based on the selected method from max_rank to zero.

 ## Usage